-Interact for Lexmark is a software application that lets any Lexmark Multifunction Printer (MFP) user convert paper documents to electronic images, index them, and store them in a Perceptive Content system-all with a few button clicks on the printer's control panel.
-Once captured, the document is immediately available for subsequent retrieval and optional workflow processing using Content Client or WebNow.
+This guide introduces and explains ImageNow Interact for Lexmark.
+ImageNow Interact for Lexmark is a software application that lets any Lexmark Multifunction Printer (MFP) user convert paper documents to electronic images, index them, and store them in an ImageNow system-all with a few button clicks on the printer's control panel.
+Once captured, the document is immediately available for subsequent retrieval and optional workflow processing using ImageNow Client or WebNow.